annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

-This page will guide you through creating a simple but fully featured sysdig chisels.
-We're going to create a chisel that takes a system call name as parameter and prints how many times that system call has been called.
+This page will guide you through creating a simple but fully featured sysdig chisel.
+We're going to create a chisel that takes a system call name as a parameter and prints how many times that system call has been called.

 sysdig chisels are written in Lua, a powerful and fast embedded scripting language.
-If you are not familiar with it, I suggest you take a look to THE book,
+If you are not familiar with it, I suggest you take a look at THE book,
 http://www.lua.org/pil/
-and to the reference manual,
+and at the reference manual,
 http://www.lua.org/manual/5.2/
 ## The Basics
 Let's start with the simplest possible running chisel.